 UW: A Legacy of Academic Achievement

-Famed for our award winning faculty, the UW boasts six Nobel Prize winners, fourteen “genius award” fellows from the MacArthur Foundation, and two Pulitzer Prize winners. numerous literary awards, such as the National Book Award.
-We have 57 members in the National Academy of Sciences, 56 members in the American Academy of Arts and Sciences, and 48 members in the Institute of Medicine.
-Click here for a full list of faculty distinctions.
+Famed for our award-winning faculty, the UW boasts seven Nobel Prize winners, 15 “genius award” fellows from the MacArthur Foundation, and two Pulitzer Prize winners.
+We have 81 members in the National Academy of Sciences and 91 members in the American Academy of Arts and Sciences.
+Learn more about UW faculty distinctions.

 UW: A Leader in Research Funding